 - 1963: George C. Wallace is sworn in as governor of Alabama with the pledge, "Segregation forever!" — a view Wallace later would repudiate.

 - 1967: The Sixties’ "Summer of Love" unofficially begins with a "Human Be-In" involving tens of thousands of young people at Golden Gate Park in San Francisco.

 - 1968: The Green Bay Packers of the NFL defeat the AFL’s Oakland Raiders, 33-14, in the second AFL-NFL World Championship game (now referred to as Super Bowl II).

 - 1975: The House Internal Security Committee (formerly the House Un-American Activities Committee) is disbanded.

 - 1989: President Ronald Reagan delivers his 331st and final weekly White House radio address, telling listeners, "Believe me, Saturdays will never seem the same.
 I’ll miss you."

 - 1994: President Bill Clinton and Russian President Boris Yeltsin sign an accord to stop aiming missiles at any nation; the leaders join Ukrainian President Leonid Kravchuk in signing an accord to dismantle the nuclear arsenal of Ukraine.

 - 2004: Former Enron finance chief Andrew Fastow pleads guilty to conspiracy as he accepts a 10-year prison sentence.
-(He would actually be sentenced to six years and be released in Dec.
-2011.)
+(He would actually be sentenced to six years and be released December 2011.)